 Hearts in SF calls on us to invest in people and programs that work on the front line of community mental health care.
 San Francisco is deeply committed to supporting the mental health of its citizens, especially the most vulnerable among us experiencing homelessness or struggling with addiction.

 This year’s event focuses on the urgent need for community mental health solutions.
 Zuckerberg San Francisco General (ZSFG) is on the front lines of the mental health crisis in our community.
 For over 40 years, ZSFG has risen to the challenge of providing a strong safety net for those in crisis, while leading the charge for innovations in mental health care.
 The people of ZSFG know what works.

 ZSFG leads with heart by caring for all of our neighbors, leading the charge for more inclusive and compassionate care, and sharing community-based solutions with the world.
 This innovation paired with the passion and sense of urgency we feel for this challenge today makes San Francisco and ZSFG the ideal place to advance innovative care that is inclusive, compassionate, and based in reality.

 We have an opportunity to lead with heart and enable Zuckerberg San Francisco General to build on decades of dedication and innovation to better serve this community.
 Through Hearts in SF 2020 we can prepare ZSFG to provide the best care for San Franciscans from all walks of life, to advance new medical models for community mental health — to lead with heart.

-A Night to Celebrate With Heart
+A Night to Lead With Heart

 Hearts in SF returns to Oracle Park with a very special evening that you will not want to miss.